Program Category: PhD Programs

 Classical Studies is an interdepartmental graduate program dedicated to integrated, interdisciplinary study of the Greek and Roman worlds.
 Participating departments include Art History and Archaeology, Classics, History, and Philosophy.

-In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a Statement of Academic Purpose, a writing sample ( course paper, term paper, etc.) and 3 letters of evaluation from academic sources.
+In addition to the requirements listed below, all students must submit a transcript showing courses and grades per school attended, a statement of academic purpose, a writing sample (course paper, term paper, etc.), and three letters of evaluation from academic sources.

 Applicants should have a reading knowledge of Greek and Latin and one modern language (German, French, or Italian); some undergraduate work in classical literature, philosophy, art, or history is desirable.
-Students interested in taking the Free-Standing M.A. option may be considered for admittance with a background in only one of the ancient languages.
+Students without an MA degree are admitted only for the program beginning in the autumn term.
+Under special circumstances, students with an MA degree from Columbia or another institution may enter in the spring.